bigdata-i523/hid233/notebook.md

 * 10/20/2017 Meeting: Attended class meeting for residential students
 * 10/27/2017 Meeting: Did not attend class meeting for residential students due to sickness
 * 11/03/2017 Meeting: Attended class meeting for residential students
+* 11/10/2017 Meeting: Did not attend class meeting for residential students
+* 11/17/2017 Meeting: Did not attend class meeting for residential students due to an interview

 # Location